Afshar massacre: Background and objectives

-The Afghanistan Justice Project gives the following objectives for the military operation:

-There were two tactical objectives to the operation.
-First, Massoud intended, through the operation to capture the political and military headquarters of Hezb-i Wahdat [...] and to capture Abdul Ali Mazari, the leader of Hezb-i Wahdat.
-Second, the ISA [the Islamic State of Afghanistan with defense minister Massoud] intended to consolidate the areas of the capital directly controlled by Islamic State forces by linking up parts of west Kabul controlled by Ittihad-i Islami with parts of central Kabul controlled by Jamiat-i Islami.
-Given the political and military context of Kabul at the time, these two objectives (which were largely attained during the operation) provide a compelling explanation of why the Islamic State forces attacked Afshar.

 Preparation

 According to a Human Rights Watch report, "credible and consistent" accounts from several officials who worked in Shura-e-Nazar (the informal politico-military organization headed by Massoud) and the Rabbani interim government reveal that a military campaign against Wahdat was planned and approved by officials at the "highest levels" of the Rabbani government.

-According to Afghanistan Justice Project although individual commanders cannot be identified, brigade and battalion leaders can be listed.
-For Jamiat, these include Qasim Fahim, Anwar Dangar, Mullah Ezat, Mohammad Ishaq Pashiri, Haji Bahlol Panshiri, Baba Jalandar Panjshiri, Khanjar Akhund Panshiri, Musdoq Lalai, and Baz Mohammad Ahmadi Badakhshani.
-From Ittihad these included Haji Shir Alam, Amir Anwar Oryakhail, Zulmai Tufan, Dr. Abdullah, Jaglan Naeem, Mullah Taj Mohammad, Abdullah Shah, Khinjar, Abdul Manan Diwana, Amanullah Kochi, Shirin, Mushtaq Lalai, and Mullah Kachkol.

 By February 1993, Massoud had conducted negotiations with dissident Wahdat commanders who signed secret protocols with him in order to avoid a long fight promising to cooperate during the conflict and to capture Mazari and his cabinet.